When I first shared my recipe for homemade spaghetti o’s, I said I would develop a recipe for meatballs to go with it.

 The meatballs are really good with dried herbs, and not having to chop onions or herbs makes the prep process way faster.

 While this Italian meatball recipe is absolutely delicious on its own, perhaps the best part is its versatility.
 Pair it with 15 minute spaghetti sauce or 5 minute spinach pesto.
 Serve them alongside healthy baked ziti or savory pasta with onions and greens.
+You could even use them in these meatball subs!

 Or do what I’ve been doing and pair them with whatever leftovers you have in the fridge and give them to the kids for lunch.
 By the way, these meatballs freeze WONDERFULLY, so make a double batch and get ahead of the game!